jonasweigt42/KickbasePlayerSubmit/README.md

 If you want to run the application locally in the production mode, run `mvn spring-boot:run -Pproduction`.

+For uploading the jar to aws, build with

+"mvn clean package -Pproduction -DskipTests"

 To run Integration Tests, execute `mvn verify -Pintegration-tests`.

 ## More Information